 Where to stay on the Antrim Coast: my recommendation

 We stayed further east along the coast, near the Giants Causeway at the brilliant Ballylinny Cottages – our cottage had amazing sea views.
-If you’d prefer to be in the centre of the action at Portstewart, there’s a good range of beach town holiday properties to choose from on Airbnb.

 For a full rundown on why you should consider Northern Ireland for your next family summer holiday, check out my list of Northern Ireland things to do with kids.

 Recommended by Allen Wilson from It’s Sometimes Sunny in Bangor

 With a seafront amusement park and beachfront swimming pools, there was a time when Bangor Northern Ireland was a huge seaside destination for tourists from both Ireland and the U.K. Then cheap air travel came along and everyone jumped on the first flights to the Mediterranean.